anthonyCarton/frontend-nanodegree-arcade-game/README.md

 ## Instructions
 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+## Installation and Initialization
+Clone the GitHub directory and open index.html.
+The game doesn't use any dependencies that need to be installed.

 ## Gameplay
 The game begins when the page loads, and resets automatically when the player wins or loses.